 It’s an easy to make side dish that can be thrown in the oven while you finish making tacos, enchiladas, or nachos to serve along with it.
 It has a somewhat cornbread taste mixed with corn, jalapenos, and chiles.
 It’s pretty light which I think comes from the amount of sour cream that is in the dish.
 I found it to still be slightly sweet but also spicy which was really good.
 This recipe gets 2 thumbs up from me as an easy and tasty side to any Mexican entree.

-- 1 c. cornbread mix (or ½ c. flour and ½ c. cornmeal)
+- 1 c. cornbread mix or 1/2 c. flour and 1/2 c. cornmeal

-- 1 T. baking powder
+- 1 Tablespoon baking powder

-- ½ t. salt
+- 1/2 teaspoon salt

 - 3 large eggs

-- 1½ c. sour cream
+- 1 1/2 c. sour cream

-- 6 T. Cabot unsalted butter, melted
+- 6 Tablespoons Cabot unsalted butter melted

-- 3½ c. corn kernals with jalapenos (or fresh corn if you have it)
+- 3 1/2 c. corn kernals with jalapenos or fresh corn if you have it

-- ½ c. minced seeded jalapeno pepper
+- 1/2 c. minced seeded jalapeno pepper

 - 4 oz. can diced green chiles